 All Change Management Issues follow a workflow consisting of different statuses.
 The workflow is configurable so that you can, for example, add constraints to the status transitions.
 A project must have at least one workflow, and supports having multiple workflows, so you can set different workflows for different issue types.
 This article describes how to create a workflow and statuses.

-- You must have "Change" access rights to the CMS project OR the Administrator role in the server.
+- You must have "Change" access rights to the CMS project OR the Administrator role.

 Workflows are created under the Setup menu.
 In the project, click Setup and then select Workflows.